History of Philippine Airlines: Receivership and rehabilitation (2000–2008)

 In 2000, PAL finally returned to profitability, making some ₱44.2 million in its first year of rehabilitation, breaking some six years of heavy losses.
 On September 1, 2000, PAL formally handed over its ownership of its maintenance and engineering division to German-led joint venture Lufthansa Technik Philippines (LTP), the world's largest provider of aircraft maintenance services in accordance with the provisions of its rehabilitation plan, which mandates the disposal of the airline's non-core assets.
 In August of the same year, PAL opened an e-mail booking facility.
 In 2001, PAL continued to gain a net profit of P419 million in its second year of rehabilitation.
 In that year alone, PAL restored services to Bangkok, Taipei, Sydney, Busan, Jakarta, Vancouver and Ho Chi Minh City, while launching new services to Shanghai and Melbourne.
 A year later, PAL restored services to Guam and Tagbilaran.

 Like other airlines, PAL was severely affected by the September 11 attacks in 2001.
 In 2003, PAL was restructured again.

 The Mabuhay Miles frequent flyer program was launched in 2002, combining PAL's former frequent flyer programs, PALSmiles, Mabuhay Club, and the Flying Sportsman (now SportsPlus) all into one.
 The PAL RHUSH (Rapid Handling of Urgent Shipments) Cargo service was also re-launched during the same year.
 An online arrival and departure facility and a new booking system was then launched in 2003.
 In December, PAL also acquired a fifth Boeing 747-400.

 In 2004, PAL launched services to Las Vegas to mark its 63rd year of service.
 PAL also returned to Laoag and started services to Macau on codeshare with Air Macau.
-In that same year, the PAL entered into code share agreements with Air France and KLM Royal Dutch Airlines for services to Paris and Amsterdam, respectively.
+In that same year, PAL entered into code share agreements with Air France and KLM Royal Dutch Airlines for services to Paris and Amsterdam, respectively.
 Code share service to Paris was cut due to the merging of the two European airlines and the formation of Air France-KLM.
 Service to Amsterdam remained, operated by KLM.
 PAL also continued an overhaul of its fleet with the arrival of two new Airbus A320-214s and continued modernizing its ticketing systems with the launch of electronic ticketing.
 For the first time in Philippine history, the airline flew President-elect Gloria Macapagal Arroyo and Vice-President-elect, now ABS-CBN journalist Noli de Castro to their inauguration in Cebu City.
 Arroyo rode a chartered PAL Airbus A330-300, while de Castro was aboard a separate Airbus A320-200.